 - Upgrading our technology infrastructure with increased devices for primary grades to make multi-child family learning easier.

-- Implementing a streamlined approach to the delivery of instructional content and submission of homework that is consistent across teachers and specialists.
+- Implementing a streamlined approach to delivering instructional content and submission of homework is consistent across teachers and specialists.

 - Developing a less taxing method of gathering and returning assignments for young learners and their families.